angelobreuer/Lavalink4NET/README.md

     .ConfigureAwait(false);
 ```

-You can take a look at the [example bots](https://github.com/angelobreuer/Lavalink4NET/tree/feature/angelobreuer/lavalink-v4/samples).
+You can take a look at the [example bots](https://github.com/angelobreuer/Lavalink4NET/tree/dev/samples).

-For **more documentation, see: [Lavalink4NET Wiki](https://github.com/angelobreuer/Lavalink4NET/wiki)**.